-Kenneth Angel and his wife.
-Evelyn, live on the Mesa Grande ranch where his grandfather, James Newton Angel, settled in 1880.
+Kenneth Angel and his wife, Evelyn, live on the Mesa Grande ranch where his grandfather, James Newton Angel, settled in 1880.

 It is the ranch once owned by John Minter and, back in the days of the Civil War, was notorious as the place where men of the United States Army captured a band of Confederate sympathizers.
-It was a bloodless skirmish and the only action involving Union troops in Califoring the same years.
-One group of 19 of these ardent Southerners included Daniel Showalter, an assemblyman from Mariposa County, who was fleeing after killing Charles W. Piercy, his counterpart from San Bernardino.
+It was a bloodless skirmish and the only action involving Union troops in California ing the same years.

-More than 15,000 volunteers to the Union Army for fighting in the East and Southeast came from California, but a steady flight of Southern sympathizers was going to Confederate territory dur-
+More than 15,000 volunteers to the Union Army for fighting in the East and Southeast came from California, but a steady flight of Southern sympathizers was going to Confederate territory during the same years.